+Still needs links to further resources at the end.

-Atrribution Guide
+ASCCC OERI Attribution Guide

 One of the great advantages of using OER is the freedom to choose high-quality materials and recombine them for your own instructional purposes.
 So long as you properly attribute sources licensed to share and edit, you can publish and distribute these remixes to your students.